Braves vs. Mariners Player Props Betting Odds

 France Stats

-- France has put up 45 hits with 13 doubles, two home runs and 13 walks.
-He has driven in 20 runs with one stolen base.
+- France has 45 hits with 13 doubles, two home runs, 13 walks and 20 RBI.
+He's also stolen one base.

 France Recent Games